-Based on the results obtained from the results of the study, the study concluded that there was a relationship between employee innovativeness and perceived service quality by government ministries in Kenya and the relationship was positive and statistically significant (p < 0.05).
-This means that government ministries should make efforts to encourage employee innovations because it has been found by this study that employee innovativeness has a positive effect on perceived service quality by government ministries in Kenya.
+Based on the results obtained from the results of the study, the study concluded that there is an influence of employee pro-activeness on perceived service quality by government ministries in Kenya because it was statistically significant hence the government ministries should encourage employee innovations because it has been found by this study that employee proactiveness has a positive effect on perceived service quality by government ministries in Kenya.

-5.4 Recommendation
+5.5 Recommendation

-Based on the findings and conclusions of the study, the following recommendations were made: The study recommends that the government ministries in Kenya should therefore strive to improve on their entrepreneurial behaviour because it has been found to have a significant and positive effect on perceived service quality by government ministries in Kenya.
+Based on the study results, the study recommends that government ministries should encourage employee innovations because it has been found by this study that employee innovativeness has a positive effect on perceived service quality by government ministries in Kenya.